metos3d/model/README.txt

     real*8  :: d(nz, nd)   ! domain conditions
 end subroutine

 The interface decouples biogeochemical models and driver routines (ocean circulation, forcing, geometry) programmatically.
-It gives you the possibility to provide a free number of tracers, parameters, boundary and domain conditions.
+It gives you the possibility to use a free number of tracers, parameters, boundary and domain conditions.
 It suits well an optimization as well as an Automatic Differentiation (AD) context.

 -- Documentation --